-- Learn from a panel of industry experts, who will share how OSINT and investigative journalism are solving pressing societal problems like financial crime (full details below).
+- Learn from a panel of industry experts, who share how OSINT and investigative journalism are solving pressing societal problems like financial crime (full details below).

 Panel: The Role of Data Leaks and Investigative Journalism in the Fight Against Financial Crime

-Share the event with your colleagues:
+Share our event recording with your colleagues:

 Investigations Editor, Finance Uncovered

 Simon is an investigative journalist who specialises in follow-the-money investigations and working in cross-border media collaborations.
 He spent 19 years at The Guardian before a 4 year spell as European Coordinator for the International Consortium of Investigative Journalists (ICIJ).
 Simon now works for Finance Uncovered, where he supports and collaborates with media in the Global South, and in countries with a challenging media landscape.

 Simon has worked on some of the largest international collaborative journalism projects of the last decade, including Panama Papers, LuxLeaks, Pandora Papers and FinCEN Files.